 Step One: Get Wood Pallets For Free

-Wood pallets are available in a garden, supermarket, construction, and industrial supply stores.
-They mostly end up in the dump or recycling centers, so you might as well take advantage of this and get them at a minimal cost or for free.
+I'll let you in on a secret.
+Although you can buy wood pallets in garden stores, supermarkets, construction workshops, and industrial supply stores, they mostly end up in the dump or recycling centers for free.
+So you might as well take advantage of this and get them there.
 Find out more about where to get wood pallets and how you can get them for free here.

 Step Two: Take Your Wood Pallet Apart